 "Knowing that God and miracles reside where my capacity stops, I live on the edge – at the end of myself and the beginning of divinity."

-Dylesia uses transparency to humanize therapists in a way that breaks mental health stigma by regularly creating conversations around emotional healing, breaking generational curses, and the differences that exist within minority sub-cultures.
-She has traveled as far as to Europe to deliver presentations to practitioners and laypersons on topics such as spiritual abuse, a form of religious trauma that often impacts vulnerable populations.
-In 2012, Dylesia published her first book Encouragement at Your Fingertips: 365 Days of Inspiration.
-She continues to develop self-help and Christian devotional content through her website dylesiabarner.com.
-Dylesia is a member Delta Sigma Theta Sorority, Inc. and the Order of the Eastern Star – Prince Hall Affiliation.
+Dylesia uses transparency to humanize therapists in a way that breaks mental health stigma by regularly sharing her experiences living with Post-Traumatic Stress Disorder (PTSD) and creating conversations around emotional healing, breaking generational curses, and the differences that exist within minority sub-cultures.
+She has traveled as far as to Europe to deliver presentations to practitioners and laypersons on unique topics impacting the Black community.
+Dylesia is the author of Encouragement at Your Fingertips: 365 Days of Inspiration and a contributing author for Working with Grief & Traumatic Loss: Theory, Practice, Personal Reflection, and Self-Care.
+She is also a member of Delta Sigma Theta Sorority, Inc. and the Prince Hall Order of the Eastern Star.

 than what I saw, so I did the opposite

 Growing up.
 I didn’t have role models.
 I had what I like to call 'reverse role models.'

 of what everyone else did.
 I think inspiration is great, but because I lacked a lot of it, I’m also able to see the downside of it – that it can threaten originality.